muchojp/B4_Thursday_Seminar/20200604/README.md

-This repogitory is planned to use 20200604, but isn't used. (-_-)
+This repogitory is planned to use for paper , but isn't used. (-_-)

+Paper:
+Automatic Detection of Stationary Fronts around Japan Using a Deep Convolutional Neural Network